Lithill/Plant-Planner/README.md

 ### Full Testing

 To fully test my website, I used Google Chrome Developer Tools to ensure that the page was responsive on all available screen sizes.
-Testing was performed on a variety of browsers (Chrome, Microsoft Edge and Firefox) and devices (Gigabyte gaming laptop, iPhone SE, Android one+ 9 mobile, Fair Phone).
+Testing was performed on a variety of browsers (Chrome, Microsoft Edge, and Firefox) and devices (Gigabyte gaming laptop, iPhone SE, Android one+ 9 mobile, Fair Phone).

 #### Links: